biohubx/igem-data/README.md

 This repository contains nearly all of the BioBrick information on [iGEM official website](http://parts.igem.org/Main_Page), including basic information, distribution information, documentations and user experiences.
 The data will be updated after iGEM Giant Jamboree every year.

+**NOTE** The datasets are stored with Git LFS.
+A plugin [git-lfs](https://git-lfs.github.com/) should be installed to support large file uploading and downloading.

 ## Structure

 Each dataset is packed as a gzipped tarball, with following directory structure: